BAXTOR95/BAXTOR95/README.md

 ### Systems Engineer and Programmer

 Hello, I'm Brian Arriaga, a Systems Engineer and Self-taught Programmer based in the US.
-With over 3 years of professional experience, I have worked on a variety of projects using Python, JavaScript, and other programming languages.
-I have worked on many [projects](https://github.com/BAXTOR95) using Python and Javascript and other languages.
+With over 3 years of professional experience, I have worked on many [projects](https://github.com/BAXTOR95) using Python and Javascript and other languages.

 - 🌍 I'm based in the Orlando, Fl
 - ✉️ You can contact me at [brian.arriaga@gmail.com](mailto:brian.arriaga@gmail.com)